Fajita Stuffed Chicken Breast

 To grill the chicken:

 - Preheat your grill to medium heat.
 Drizzle the oil on a BBQ mat or in a cast iron pan.
-Place the chicken on the mat or in the pan and cook for 15 minutes, turning halfway through cooking.1 teaspoon oil
+Place the chicken on the mat or in the pan and cook for 15 minutes, turning halfway through cooking.
+Ensure that the filling reaches 165 degrees Fahrenheit.1 teaspoon oil

 To cook the chicken on the stove:

 - Heat the oil in a cast iron or nonstick frying pan over medium heat.
-Add the chicken and cook for 15 minutes, turning halfway through cooking.1 teaspoon oil
+Add the chicken and cook for 15 minutes, turning halfway through cooking.
+Ensure that the filling reaches 165 degrees Fahrenheit.1 teaspoon oil

 Whenever I buy large, thick, chicken breasts, this is the first recipe I think of making!!!
 Any chicken will work but I like stuffing more goodies inside so the large chicken, I can flatten a bit and then stuff more.
 Just get some shicken and proceed.